• Skip to primary navigation

 • German chamomile – pain relieving and anti-inflammatory.
 Helps prevent scar tissue.

-• Helichrysum – pain relieving, anti-inflammatory, and regenerates nerve tissues.
+• Helichrysum – has some of the most potent analgesic properties, is anti-inflammatory, and regenerates nerve tissues.

 • Lavender – antiseptic, anti-inflammatory, heals dermatitis and other skin conditions.